amorales187/DH150-chuyin/Assignments/assignment2.md

 3. Viewing multiple paintings from one room, in detail

 For the detailed step-by-step scenarios I included, check out the full [questionnaire](https://forms.gle/RsvqniBv2tfaro7S6).

+## Pilot Usability Testing for The Frick Collection Virtual Museum Tour
+Before I conduct a full usability test with this website, I will conduct a pilot test to evaluate whether I have chosen suitable tasks and questions that address the usability issues of interest.

+I used ActivePresenter to screen record the user and their interaction with the website.

+View the pilot test [here]().